What is health? How do you define it?

 These are just some of the basics and even these cannot be given a measuring scale.
-The only measuring scale we have is that of social average.
+The only measuring scale we have is that of the social average.
 But even that has its limitations.
 The concept of mental health is so vast that whole books can be written about it- without reaching to any conclusions!

 As we appreciate changes in the normal functioning of body parts as probable signs of disease, similarly, we should appreciate the subtle signs which reflect a change in our mental being.
-Most mental deviations cannot be labeled as ‘disease’.
+Most mental deviations cannot be labelled as ‘disease’.
 They are at best ‘deviations’ that need correction through social and medical therapies.

 Our brain is the part which regulates both our mental and emotional faculties.
 So these two are highly related.
 In fact, most of the people who suffer from some psychological disease are both mentally and emotionally ill.
-But in this part, I will specifically focus on the emotional health.
+But in this part, I will specifically focus on emotional health.

 Let me give an example.
 Suppose somebody abuses you.
 Afterwards you feel angry towards that person.
 The question is how is this ‘anger’ generated?
 And why only ‘anger’ is produced?
 Why do not you fall in love when somebody abuses you?

 First, let me answer the second question.
 What kind of emotional response is generated depends on two factors – our subconscious mental awareness and, through social learning.
 Our subconscious mental awareness is probably a mental reflex action that comes without learning.
-For eg, a young child also shows reaction to anger and shouting.
+For eg, a young child also shows a reaction to anger and shouting.
 This is what is inherent in us.
 The second thing that affects our emotions is our learning.
-Through social learning we are taught the meaning of love, joy, hate, anger etc and we are taught to differentiate them.
+Through social learning, we are taught the meaning of love, joy, hate, anger etc and we are taught to differentiate them.

 Now I come back to the first question as to how ‘anger’ is generated.
 The moment somebody abuses you, your mind perceives it as a threat or offence based on its social learning.
 To counter this threat, the mind needs to prepare the body and itself for some reaction.
-Based on the perception of stimulus, some neuro-hormonal reactions are generated which create ‘emotions’.
+Based on the perception of stimulus, some neuro-hormonal reactions are generated which create ’emotions’.
 What we perceive as ‘anger’ is the after result of that processing.
-Our mind generate negative thoughts towards the concerned person.
+Our mind generates negative thoughts towards the concerned person.
 The concentration level of mind increases and it is focused on the current situation.
 Our eyes become prominent.
-The winking rate decreases, muscles in face and the other parts of the body become tense in anticipation of further action..
-In this state we say a person is ‘angry’.
+The winking rate decreases, and muscles in face and the other parts of the body become tense in anticipation of further action.
+In this state, we say a person is ‘angry’.
 But this is the primary response occurring as a reflex phenomenon.
 There can be a secondary phenomenon like you can also hurl abuses or hit the person, or just walk away.
 This secondary reaction is based on the intensity of emotions and the integrity of the regulatory mechanisms in our brain.

-Other kind of emotions are also generated in a similar way.
-There is a primary stimulus which generates the ‘emotions’ based on the perception of stimulus, and which leads to appropriate physical and mental response.
+Other kinds of emotions are also generated in a similar way.
+There is a primary stimulus which generates the ’emotions’ based on the perception of stimulus, and which leads to appropriate physical and mental response.

 I have delved deep into the probable mechanism of emotions so that it becomes easy to understand how our emotional health can fail just as our physical health does.
 As the physiological reactions taking place in our liver or lungs can go awry, so can they go wrong at the emotional level.
-Our brain can produce too strong an emotional response for a small stimulus or it may produce a very weak response against a strong stimulus.
+Our brain can produce too strong an emotional response for a small stimulus or it may produce a feeble response against a strong stimulus.
 The response may persist for too little a duration or too long a duration.

-Let me give some real life examples to explain this.
+Let me give some real-life examples to explain this.
 It is normal to be angry when somebody abuses you.
 But if you can’t let that anger go for a very long time, then everything is not right with you.
 It s normal to feel sad when somebody close to you passes away.
 But if you try to kill yourself after that, then you are not emotionally healthy.
 If you always feel elated (not just happy) without any good reason then you are not emotionally healthy.